Definition

 A hybrid cloud is the combination of private and public clouds, where a private cloud will connect to a public cloud infrastructure.
 In a hybrid cloud, data and applications are shared between public and private environments.

-Dedicated cloud vs a dedicated server
+Dedicated cloud vs. dedicated server

-A dedicated server is a type of remoter server in a network which is dedicated to a single user, organization or application.
-Unlike dedicated clouds, dedicated servers are entirely controlled by the service provider.
-Dedicated servers function as on-premise servers do, but are owned and operated by the service provider.
+A dedicated server is a type of remote server in a network that is dedicated to a single user, organization or application.

-This was last updated in April 2019
+This was last updated in December 2023

 Continue Reading About dedicated cloud